 Family members of a deceased disabled individual will be eligible for survivors’ benefits depending on the age of the individual when he or she died, similar to traditional benefits.

-The Phoenix Social Security disability advocates at Phillips Disability can help you determine how many work credits you have and if you have enough to qualify for SSDI benefits.
+The Phoenix Social Security disability advocates at Dayes Law Firm PC can help you determine how many work credits you have and if you have enough to qualify for SSDI benefits.
 We will also guide you through the entire application process.
 Contact us to find to schedule a free consultation.